What most teens already know about multiple sclerosis (MS):

 - Keep the door open.
 Teens are not always ready to talk.
 Let your teen know that you will be available if he or she has something to discuss.

 - Allow your teen to feel whatever emotion he or she is experiencing.
 Help your teen to manage his or her emotions.
 Do not try to change what he or she is feeling.

 - Remember that you are not alone.
-You do not have to be the only person your teen talks to about your multiple sclerosis.
-Developing a trusting relationship with a friend or family member can be both helpful and healthy for teens.
+You do not have to be the only person your teen talks to about your MS. Developing a trusting relationship with a friend or family member can be both helpful and healthy for teens.